AjiyaAnwar/Mental-Health-Predictor/README.md

 ![Status](https://img.shields.io/badge/Status-Deployed-success)
 ![License](https://img.shields.io/badge/License-MIT-lightgrey)

-A Streamlit-powered AI application designed to offer empathetic and supportive responses related to mental wellbeing.
+A Streamlit-powered AI application designed to predict likelihood of treatment to support mental wellbeing of employees.

 🔗 Live Demo: [https://mentalhealthai.streamlit.app/](https://mentalhealthai.streamlit.app/)

 🚀 Features

-💬 AI-driven conversational interface for mental health support 🧠 Offers sensitive and thoughtful responses
-🖥️ Simple, interactive UI powered by Streamlit
+💬 AI-driven predictive interface for mental health support 🧠 Offers prediction and likelihood of seeking treatment in employees 🖥️ Simple, interactive UI powered by Streamlit
 📌 Designed to assist users in reflecting on their thoughts

 🧠 How It Works

-1. The user enters their message or feelings in the text input
+1. The user enters fill the given parameters according to themselves.
 2. The app sends the text to an AI model
-3. The model processes the input and generates a supportive reply
+3. The model processes the input and generates a prediction.
-4. The conversation displays in real time
+4. The prediction displays in real time, visualizin te likelihood of seeking treatment in the person.

 🛠 Tech Stack